xkeyideal/grpcbalance/README.md

 * Go 1.15+
 * gRPC 1.36.0

+### Version

+Each version corresponds to the corresponding version of GRPC-go.

+For example, tag: v1.36.0 -> grpc-go v1.36.0

 ### How it works

 The gRPC client-side load balancing to work need to main components, the [naming resolver](https://github.com/grpc/grpc/blob/master/doc/naming.md) and the [load balancing policy](https://github.com/grpc/grpc/blob/master/doc/load-balancing.md)